 Grant criteria are set by Community Impact Staff on a yearly basis aligning with one of our Agenda for Change areas.
 We publish the criteria for these opportunities in early July.
 This one-time investment is intended for non-profits, agencies, faith-based, community-based organizations and groups.
 Organizations submitting proposals are not required to have 501(c)(3) status.
 This investment process occurs in early August.

 By Youth For Youth (BYFY) is a committee of local high school students who will direct approximately $30,000 to projects generated, planned and implemented by youth groups benefiting youth across Dane County.
 Youth/youth groups can apply for up to $3,000 for a 1-year period.

 Each year, the BYFY committee sets investment priorities to meet the needs of youth in Dane County.
-In 2015, the committee focused on activities that addressed racial equality, educational achievement gaps, LGBTQ+ support & awareness, opportunities for economically disadvantage youth, raise cultural awareness and healthy lifestyle: supporting positive mental, sexual and physical health.
+Past committees have focused on the following areas: racial equality, educational achievement gaps, LGBTQ+ support & awareness, opportunities for economically disadvantage youth, cultural awareness, and supporting positive mental, sexual and physical health.

-Details for the BYFY 2015-2016 Request for Proposals will be available in early November on United Way of Dane County’s web site: www.unitedwaydanecounty.org/youth-service-programs/byfy/.
+Details for the annual BYFY Request for Proposals will be available in early November on United Way of Dane County’s web site: www.unitedwaydanecounty.org/youth-service-programs/byfy/.
 The proposal deadline will be mid-December.